 Market Value is generally the price that the real estate marketplace will pay, at a given point in time, for your house.
 This, of course, also generally includes the property on which it is sited.
 Interestingly, market value often is not the same as the assessed value of your home by taxing authorities ) as evidenced by a large number of home sales that do not equal the assessed tax value)

 How is the replacement cost of my home determined?

 There are a number of ways replacement costs can be analyzed.
 Some of the key considerations in such a calculation include the number of stories of the home, its age, its size or square footage, the quality and materials used in its construction, and any attached structures like garages.
 This program is constantly updated to consider changes in material prices, labor, and other costs.

 What happens if I don’t have enough coverage on my home and I have a loss?

 Generally, in the event of a covered loss, your insurance company is bound for the cost of the repairs or replacement of your home up to the policy limit.
 For example, if your home costs $200,o00 to replace, but your policy limit is $150,000, you may be called upon to pay the difference or make adjustments in how your home is replaced.
 We can help you determine how much coverage is adequate for you.

 What should you do to help your agent help you obtain and keep the right amount of coverage for your home?

 Make sure you keep your agent informed and up to date on your house and its contents.
-For instance, any upgrades, remodeling or additions to your home could impact its value and should be discussed with your agent.
+For instance, any upgrades, remodeling, or additions to your home could impact its value and should be discussed with your agent.
 You should also discuss with your agent any higher value or collectible personal property that you own.
-Jewelery, fine art, antiques, musical instruments, electronics, sports equipment and collectibles may be covered best under a schedule that provides unique coverage for those items in addition to your other personal property.
+Jewelry, fine art, antiques, musical instruments, electronics, sports equipment, and collectibles may be covered best under a schedule that provides unique coverage for those items in addition to your other personal property.

 Replacement Cost Vs. Market Value